oils-for-unix/oils/doc/error-catalog.md

 [ -c flag ]:1: Invalid char escape in unquoted word (OILS-ERR-13)
 ```
 (Options: parse_backslash, no verbatims, no quotings)
-- Only escaping valid syntax is accepted.
+- Only escaping of valid syntax operators like `$` is allowed.
 - Backslashes must be escaped.

 Do you want to?: